MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 # Refactoring Show User

-We refactored the method for creating an user to our `UserService` but we haven't refactored our `LoginViewController` to remove all networking logic as well.
+We refactored the method for creating a user to our `UserService` but we haven't refactored our `LoginViewController` to remove all networking logic as well.
 If you open your `LoginViewController`, you'll notice we still use create our `DatabaseReference` and read from our database in the `authUI(_:didSignInWith:error:)` method.
 Let's refactor that code to our `UserService`.

 Create a new class method in our `UserService` for reading a user from the database: